School Name

 Admissions

-Benenden greatly values its relationship with parents, from parents’ first exploratory contact with the school, throughout their daughter’s school career and often beyond.
+According to the school, Benenden greatly values its relationship with parents, from parents’ first exploratory contact with the school, throughout their daughter’s school career and often beyond.
 A personal visit, where parents speak with members of staff and with students, helps parents to appreciate the school’s unique character.
 Prospective pupils and parents are encouraged to visit Benenden as soon as they feel ready to begin looking at senior schools and as many times as they like during the admissions process.

-Normal entry is in September at 11+, 12+ or 13+, as a result of the ISEB Common Pre-test or through Benenden’s own entrance or scholarship examinations.
+Normal entry is in September at 11+, 12+ or 13+, as a result of the ISEB Common Pre-Tests or through Benenden’s own entrance or scholarship examinations.
 In addition, there is also a small 14+ and 16+ competitive entry into Year 10 and the Sixth Form.
 Benenden enjoys a thriving programme for scholars including academic awards and scholarships for accomplished musicians, artists, actresses, designers and sportswomen.

 Accessibility

-Gatwick Airport; 1 hour
+Gatwick Airport: 1 hour

 Location

-Click for more information about the research process and expert insight behind the Spear’s Schools Index
+Click for more information about the research process and expert insight behind the Spear’s Schools Index.

-Rank: Top Flight
+Rank: Top 100

-Top Flight 2024, UK Senior Schools
+Top 100 2025, UK Senior Schools

 Phone